 It is for this reason that you have to be vigilant with your PPC campaigns.
 Unlike other elements of search engine marketing, paid search requires constant attention.
 Not only do you have to optimise campaigns to ensure you are achieving a decent ROI, but you also have to look out for this kind of irregular activity.

-This is why many companies choose to outsource their paid search to a professional Pay per Click Management company.
+This is why many companies choose to outsource their paid search to a professional PPC Company.
 Whilst it will invariably cost you money on top of your usual bids, it could also help you to get the most out of your campaigns and cut click fraud out at source.

 But to reiterate, if you do suspect that your ads may be subject to click fraud, follow the steps above and report it.
 The sooner you are able to identify the problem and pass on your concerns, the sooner it will all be sorted.